-Effective March 1, 2023, several counties have repealed their cents-per-gallon rate method of computing local sales and use tax on motor fuel, highway diesel motor fuel, and B20 biodiesel sold as qualified fuel.
-In these counties, the local sales tax on qualified fuel is computed using the percentage rate method.
+Effective December 1, 2023, Jefferson County has repealed its cents-per-gallon rate method of computing local sales and use tax on motor fuel, highway diesel motor fuel, and B20 biodiesel sold as qualified fuel.
+In this locality, the local sales tax on qualified fuel is computed using the percentage rate method.
 For more information, see Publication 718-F, Local Sales and Use Tax Rates on Qualified Motor Fuel, Highway Diesel Motor Fuel, and B20 Biodiesel, available on our website at www.tax.ny.gov (search: 718f).